man-group/ArcticDB/docs/mkdocs/docs/runtime_config.md

 * 0: Do not perform SSL verification.
 * 1: Perform SSL verification.

+### S3Storage.UseWinINet

+This setting only has an effect on the Windows operating system.

+Control whether the client should use the WinINet HTTP backend rather than the default WinHTTP backend.

+WinINet can provide better error messages in AWS SDK debug logs, for example for diagnosing SSL issues.
+See the logging configuration section below for notes on how to set up AWS SDK debug logs.

+The INet backend does not allow SSL verification to be disabled with the current AWS SDK.

+Values:
+* 0: Use WinHTTP
+* 1: Use WinINet

 ### VersionStore.NumCPUThreads and VersionStore.NumIOThreads

 ArcticDB uses two threadpools in order to manage computational resources: